Does Wood Filler Harden? (According To Experts!)

 Wood filler and hardener go through a free radical polymerization process with peroxide.

-The resin which is included in wood filler prevents the hardening by itself without hardener.
 Once the resin will eventually run out and atmospheric oxygen will participate to harden the wood filler even without the hardener.

 But this process will take 2-3 years to complete.
 Because resin does not run out that quickly without having a hardener.